DavidOgalo/Sentiment-Based-Recommendation-Engine/docs/README.md

   - Geographic proximity
   - Response time and availability
 - Matrix factorization using SVD for dimensionality reduction
-- User similarity computation using cosine similarity
 - Real-time score adjustment based on new reviews
+- **Evaluation**: Assessed recommendation quality using metrics like precision@K, with A/B testing in development to validate personalization effectiveness.

 ### 3. Data Layer